Neha-9008/Java-project/README.md

    ```

 ## 🤝 Contributing
-Feel free to contribute by adding new Java projects, improving existing code, or enhancing documentation.
+Feel free to contribute by improving existing code or enhancing documentation.
 Fork the repo, make changes, and submit a pull request!

 ## 📜 License
 This repository is open-source and available under the **MIT License**.